Care For Your Vintage Watch Guide

 Valjoux 88 usage instruction

+Please use the illustration below to set and change the date, day, and month for your Valjoux 88 chronograph watch.
 Please don’t use the pushers to work the day, month and date indicators between 8 PM and 2 AM or to work the date and moon phase indicators between 10 AM and 2 PM when the automatic jumping takes place.

 Automatic Winding: Full automatics must be moved up and down counting at least 30 times per double movement before wearing. do not swing, or fast start a bumper automatic.
 Most watches have can be manually winded before wearing.